 Growing up in Keeseville, New York, the oldest of seven children, William Henry Jackson was born to George Hallock Jackson and Harriet Maria Allen on April 4, 1843.
 Harriet was a talented watercolorist, and Jackson had the opportunity to learn from her at a young age.
 He spent much of his childhood mastering the arts of drawing and painting.
-At the age of 10, Jackson received his first formal artistic training, learning to use perspective and form, color and composition.
+At the age of 10, Jackson was given the book The American Drawing Book: A Manual for the Amateur by John Gadsby Chapman.
+From this book, Jackson learned how to use perspective and form, color, and composition.
 As a teenager, Jackson was introduced to photography in Troy, New York, and Rutland, Vermont.
 There, he worked as an assistant in a photographer’s studio, helping to stage and retouch photos.
 During this time, he learned how to use cameras and the darkroom techniques of the time.

 Jackson might have continued to learn his trade and settle into a stable and lucrative career, but events beyond his control would soon take him in a new direction.
 In August of 1862, the 19-year old William Henry Jackson enlisted as a member of the Light Guard from Rutland, Vermont.
 With the exception of occasional guard duty, there was little for the aspiring artist to do.
 Jackson passed the long, boring hours sketching his friends and scenes of camp life to send home to show his family he was safe.
 In June of 1863, Jackson’s regiment participated in the climactic Gettysburg campaign, but never saw action in the battle.
 Soon after his term of enlistment expired, William Henry Jackson returned to civilian life.
 Luckily, his mother saved the pencil sketches created during his wartime service, and they survive today as a record of an infantryman’s life in the Union army.